bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/KotlinSite.md

 I mention these not (just) to humblebrag, but because I myself was surprised by what was needed to create an MVP of Kobweb.
 I vastly underestimated the scope.

-So, sure, I'm biased, but my opinion is that if you're going to use Compose HTML to make a website (as opposed to a web app), you probably want to at least give Kobweb a try.
+So, sure, I'm biased, but my opinion is that if you're going to use Compose HTML to make a website, you probably want to at least give Kobweb a try.

 ### JavaScript / TypeScript